 The B-1 or B-2 visa application you present to the U.S. consulate should consist of the items listed below.

 MRV fee receipt.
-This will show that you have paid the relevant machine-readable visa (MRV) application fee at a nearby financial institution ($160 as of 2018).
+This will show that you have paid the relevant machine-readable visa (MRV) application fee at a nearby financial institution ($185; 2023 figure).
 The financial institution at which you must pay depends on the country; check the website of the U.S. consulate where you plan to apply for your visa in order to learn where to pay your fee in advance.
 Most consulates will not allow you to pay the visa fee at the time of the interview.

 Visa reciprocity fee.
-You may have to pay an additional fee if you're from a country that charges similar fees for visas to U.S. citizens.
+You might have to pay an additional fee if you're from a country that charges similar fees for visas to U.S. citizens.
 The consulate will tell you; or you can check out the State Department's list.

 Your passport.
 This must remain valid (not expire) for at least six months after the end of your intended stay in the United States.

-Documents showing the purpose of your trip.
+Documents showing the purpose of your trip to the United States.
 For example, you might include a written itinerary and proof of hotel arrangements, car rentals, event tickets, and so on.
 Within these documents should be evidence of your intent to depart the United States at the end of your stay, such as a plane ticket home.

 Reasons that you'll return to your home country.
 Include proof of any ownership of real estate (such as a title deed), relationships with close family members staying behind (such as birth or marriage certificates), and that a job will be waiting for you on your return (such as a letter from your employer).
-The idea is to show that your ties to home is so strong that you would never overstay your U.S. visa and have a genuine intent to leave the U.S. on time.
+The idea is to show that your ties to home are so strong that you would never overstay your U.S. visa and have a genuine intent to leave the U.S. on time.

 Proof of ability to cover your expenses while in the United States.
-You must convince the consulate that once you arrive in the U.S., you are not going to seek employment or go on public welfare.
+You must convince the U.S. consular officer that once you arrive in the U.S., you are not going to seek employment or go on public assistance or welfare.
 Depending on your situation, this might include:

-One of the items on the list above requires more explanation: USCIS Form I-134, the "Affidavit of Support," which can be submitted to show that someone in the United States is willing to take financial responsibility for you.
-Your can download the form from www.uscis.gov.
+One of the items on the list above requires more explanation: USCIS Form I-134, the "Affidavit of Support."
+It can be submitted to show that someone in the United States is willing to take financial responsibility for you.

-There is a different Affidavit of Support, Form I-864, which contains much stricter legal requirements.
-It is not meant for nonimmigrant visas, so don't use it.
+There is a different Affidavit of Support also available from USCIS, Form I-864, which contains much stricter legal requirements.
+The I-864 is not meant for nonimmigrant visas, so don't use it.
 If possible, the person you will be visiting in the U.S. should sign Form I‑134 on your behalf.
 That person must be a U.S. citizen or green card holder, or have some other long-term legal immigration status in the U.S., such as refugee or asylee.

 If you can prove that you are financially independent or are employed in your home country, you don't need a Form I-134.
-When you request someone in the U.S. to sign an I-134 Affidavit of Support, he or she will doubtless wish to know the legal extent of the financial obligation.
+When you request someone in the U.S. to sign an I-134 Affidavit of Support, they will doubtless wish to know the legal extent of the financial obligation.
 In signing the I-134, the person does not promise to support you.
-Instead, he or she promises to repay the U.S. government for the total of any government support payments you might receive.
-The Affidavit of Support supposedly binds your relative to this obligation for three years, though most lawyers believe the form is flawed and no court would enforce it.
+Instead, the signer promises to repay the U.S. government for the total of any government support payments you might receive.
+The Affidavit of Support supposedly binds your relative to this obligation for three years, though most lawyers believe the form is flawed and no court would actually enforce it.